harrisshadmany/harrisshadmany.github.io/_posts/2021-07-23-Lecture_One.md

 This is called **casting**.
 Surrounding our input with the **int** operator *casts* a string into an integer.
 But it only works when there's a valid conversion.

+## Errors

-What happens if we try to add a string to an integer?
+So, what happens if we try to add a string to an integer?

 ```python
 print("3" + 3)